Multi-layer Perceptron Trainability Explained via Variability: Variability vs. Trainability

-We offer the following interpretations of the experimental results, as pertinent to the relationship between network variability and trainability. \begin{itemize} \item Variability in the data space indicates a model's expressivity, and in turn it implies sensitivity in the parameter space.
-A well-designed and computable measure of variability, which remains a topic of further research, could serve well as an indicator of trainability. \item With low variability, models apparently have more local traps, making training difficult.
-On the other hand, near or around variability peaks, there appears to exist few or no local traps, as evidenced by the middle sections in the plots of Figure~\ref{fig:prob4ReLUgd} where the training process seems to reach global optima with few or no exceptions, at least so in over-parametrized models. \item As expected, over-parametrization helps trainability.
-However, it may not always benefit generalizations much or at all, as is evidenced by the curves of testing loss and accuracy in Figure~\ref{fig:prob4ReLUgd}. \end{itemize}
+\item Variability in the data space indicates the model's trainability in this experiment.
+With low variability, models apparently have more local traps, making training difficult.
+On the other hand, near or around variability peaks, there appear to exist few or no local traps, as evidenced in Figure~\ref{fig:prob4gd} where the training process seems to reach global optima with few or no exceptions.

-\begin{remark} As is mentioned earlier, under comparable conditions, the absolute-value function offers better variability than ReLU activations.
-We did do experiments with absolute-value activations and obtained encouraging results.
-However, due to space limitation, a proper and reasonably complete treatment on issues related to using the absolute-value function as an activation function will be left to another paper. \end{remark}
+\item ReLU fails to reach near-zero loss values with more than 20 hidden layers, while ABS still succeeds even after the hidden-layer number exceeds 30, confirming that ABS is more effective than ReLU in deeper MLPs. \end{itemize}